alphabet-union-jp/alphabet-union-jp.github.io/en.md

 ## 11/14 Notification from the Labor Bureau of Illegal Conduct

-We have received notification from the Labor Bureau regarding the layoff conducted on 3/2.
-Following our request for guidance submitted to the Labor Bureau on 5/25, they acknowledged illegal actions and provided guidance.
+We have received notification from the Labor Bureau regarding the layoff conducted on March 2nd.
+Following our request for guidance submitted to the Labor Bureau on May 25th, they acknowledged illegal actions and provided guidance(1).
 The union's claim involved illegal pressure to resign, exceeding the legal framework for suggesting retirement, especially towards employees on maternity or paternity leave.
 The Labor Bureau did not disclose specific details of the recognized illegal actions.
-They reported that they would administer administrative guidance and, if no improvement is seen within a certain period, would issue a correction recommendation.
+They reported that they would administer administrative guidance(1) and, if no improvement is seen within a certain period, would issue a correction recommendation(2).
 Currently, under the mediation of the Labor Bureau, negotiations for a settlement are underway.

 We understand this as a testament to the Labor Bureau acknowledging the public interest and support shown through signatures and other means.
 Here is the message from the impacted employee.